AAA3A-AAA3A/AAA3A-cogs/calculator/README.rst

 About this cog
 --------------

-A cog to do simple calculations from Discord with buttons!
+A cog to do calculations from Discord with buttons!

 --------
 Commands